froukje/datamapu/content/posts/classical_ml/adaboost_example_clf.md

 ![adaboost_data2](/images/adaboost/ab_clf_data_first_second_stump.png)
 *Modified dataset to build the second stump.*

 We now use this modified dataset to create the second stump.
 Following the steps described in [Decision Trees for Classification - Example]({{< ref "/posts/classical_ml/decision_tree_classification_example.md">}}), we achive the following decision stump.
+Additionally the influence $\alpha$ of this stump is calculated.

 ![adaboost_first_stump](/images/adaboost/ab_example_clf_second_stump.png)
 *The second stump, i.e. the second weak learner for our AdaBoost algorithm.*